uschtwill/docker_monitoring_logging_alerting/README.md

 ### Alerting and Annotations in Grafana

-##### Notice: Grafana 4.x does not yet support Elasticsearch 5.x as a datastore for annotations.
-Therefore annotations currently do not work.
-The situation will be fixed with 4.1.
-See: https://github.com/grafana/grafana/pull/4970

-##### Notice: Elastalert does not yet support Elasticsearch 5.x.
-Therefore elastalert is currently switched off.
-This situation will be remedied as soon as Elastalert falls in line.
-See: https://github.com/Yelp/elastalert/issues/790

 ##### Notice: Since v4.0, Grafana also does alerting - with quite a nice GUI.
 I haven't tried it yet myself, but I encourage you to look into it: http://docs.grafana.org/guides/whats-new-in-v4/.

 This suite uses elastalert and Alertmanager for alerting.
 Rules for logging alerts (elastalert) go into ./elastalert/rules/ and rules for monitoring alerts (Alertmanager) go into ./prometheus/rules/.
 Alertmanager only takes care of the communications part the monitoring alerts, the rules themselves are defined "in" Prometheus.